appcelerator-archive/ti.redlaser/documentation/index.md

 #### scannerActivated event

-Fired after the _startScanner()_ function completes the initialization of the scanner.
+Fired after the _startScanning()_ function completes the initialization of the scanner.
 This event does not have any properties.

 #### scannerStatusUpdated event